1. Home

 Broader Influence in the Industry

-Beyond the New York Central, the Flexi-Van system had a profound influence on the broader logistics and transportation industry.
+Beyond the New York Central, the Flexi-Van had a profound influence on the broader logistics and transportation industry.
 Its modular approach to freight paved the way for modern intermodal shipping, where goods are transported in standardized containers across different transport modes without being unpacked.

 The Flexi-Van's success highlighted the advantages of such systems, prompting other railroads and logistics companies to explore similar solutions.
 By demonstrating the economic and operational advantages of modular freight systems, the Flexi-Van service paved the way for the industry-wide adoption of containerization.